 The town itself has a number of hotels and pensions, but the bulk of tourists stay in the hotels, hotel complexes and holiday apartments dotted all along the Aegean coast.
 Since many of these have their own swimming pools, beaches, restaurants and shops, many package tourists only come into town for sightseeing, shopping and the lively nightlife.
 All the same, since there are so many visitors staying in the area, as well as day-trippers from the Greek island of Samos and visiting cruise ships, the place can be fairly bulging throughout the summer, and the local beaches, restaurants and bars are constantly busy.

 Some shopkeepers may try their charming best to entice passers-by into their Aladdin's caves full of wonders, but the mood is very friendly and casual.
-The only time they may be tempted to hard-sell you is right at the beginning of the season (April-May) when some of them are hungry to earn some cash after the lean winter.
+The only time they may be tempted to hard-sell you is right at the beginning of the season (April-May), when some of them are hungry to earn some cash after the lean winter months.
 Like a lot of the information above this applies to many resorts in the Mediterranean.

 For more practical needs, the tourist information, banks and ATMs, post office, town hall, hospital, police, harbour police and customs office are all within short distance of each other around the harbour area.

 From the harbour, the coast road Attatürk Bulvari leads to the modern yacht marina at the northern end of Kuşadası's J-shaped bay, while to the west Güvercinada Caddesi, as its name suggests, takes you the short way to to Güvercin Ada (Dove Island or Pigeon Island) with its 13th century Genoese fortress.
-The small island is actually more of a headland as it is joined to the shore by a substantial causeway, along which fishing boats are moored and local anglers while away the time.
+The small island is today actually more of a headland as in the 19th century it was joined to the shore by a substantial causeway, along which fishing boats are moored and local anglers while away the time.
 This is also the departure point for local boat excursions to the more secluded beaches.
 Boat trips cost around 30 Turkish Lira, leave at 9am and return at 4pm.

 It is not surpring that Kuşadası has become one the most popular holiday destinations in western Anatolia.
 The town, its surroundings and beaches are very appealing.
 The most famous beach is Ladies' Beach, just south of Pigeon Island.
 The accommodation, cuisine and local atmosphere are generally excellent.